+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 The Everest Panorama Trek is a shorter, easier route that provides stunning Himalayan views without high-altitude challenges.

-Rarely, as the trek stays below 4,000m, reducing the risk of altitude sickness.
+Rarely, as the trek stays below 4,000 m, reducing the risk of altitude sickness.

 Yes, most teahouses along the trek offer Wi-Fi and charging facilities, though availability may vary and additional fees may apply.